 Failing to give way in Clearwater, Florida, can lead to some severe personal injuries and horrific accidents and when these incidents involve a truck, the consequences can be even more extreme.
 When drivers decide to ignore the rules of the road and act negligently, they can cause accidents that take someone’s life or cause lifelong injuries that will alter a person’s life forever.

-If you have been involved in a truck accident that has caused you a personal injury in the Clearwater area, speak to one of our knowledgeable lawyers at The Law Place law firm.
+If you have been involved in a truck accident that has caused you a personal injury in the Clearwater area, speak to one of our knowledgeable car accident lawyers at The Law Place law firm.
 We are experienced in dealing with accident cases such as failure to yield truck accidents.
 Whether you were the truck driver or not in the incident, we have experience on both sides of the courtroom and know how best to deal with your claim.
 We are ready to help, just call us on (941) 444-4444 for a free consultation.

 Who Has Right of Way in Clearwater, Florida?